SYShopnil/FIDO_Ecommerce_Server/README.md

 # FIDO Ecommerce

-This is a Ecommerce management system demo project for practicing perpose.
+This is a Ecommerce management system demo project for practicing purpose.

 ## Key Technologies